What Are the Warmest Cities in Spain?

 1. Santa Cruz de Tenerife – 21.5 °C

 Santa Cruz de Tenerife, the capital of the Canary Islands jointly with Las Palmas de Gran Canaria, is the warmest city in Spain.
-With its hot desert climate and 2,913 sunshine hours, it gets plenty of sunny days year round.
-Santa Cruz de Tenerife has a warm climate that’s never too cold or too hot.
-The city rarely gets extremely hot temperatures in summer months as some of the warmest cities in continental Spain.
+With its hot desert climate and 2,913 sunshine hours, it gets plenty of sunny days year round and is a common destination to get some winter sun.

 For more information, you may want to read my article on Tenerife vs Gran Canaria.